 It is important to speak with your midwife or healthcare professional if you have any of these symptoms, as the condition will need medical attention and monitoring throughout the rest of your pregnancy and labour.

-When should I be worried about itching all over?
+When should I be worried about itching during pregnancy?

 Call your midwife or GP if:

-You have itch usually without a rash that is
+You have itch or cholestasis itching, usually without a rash that is

 - more prominent on the hands and feet